biodiversitydata-se/mol-mod/README.md

 [![DOI](https://zenodo.org/badge/220973056.svg)](https://zenodo.org/badge/latestdoi/220973056)

 ### Overview
-Flask + jQuery app for BLAST and metadata search of sequence-based occurrences in SBDI, via separate BLAST and Amplicon Sequence Variant (ASV) databases.
-Views of the ASV db are exposed via [postgREST server](https://postgrest.org/en/v7.0.0/index.html), and accessed in API calls (for metadata search part).
-Note that different contributors have used different tools for communicating with the database (see *scripts* dir).
-This could perhaps be made more consistent in the future.
+The ASV portal mainly consists of a Python-Flask + jQuery app for BLAST and metadata search of sequence-based occurrences in SBDI, via separate BLAST and Amplicon Sequence Variant (ASV) databases.
+Views of the ASV db (PostgreSQL) are exposed via [postgREST server](https://postgrest.org/en/v7.0.0/index.html), and accessed in API calls.
+In addition to search (and subsequently added data upload) functionality aimed at ordinary web users, the repo also includes a number of utility scripts for ASV database administrators (see *scripts* dir).
+These e.g. include scripts for importing, backing up and deleting data, and were added rather hurriedly by different contributors favouring different tools (python/psycopg2 vs. bash/psql) for communicating with the database.
+This could (time permitting) be made more consistent in the future.
+Ideally, we should perhaps add an admin blueprint to the app, and allow for all of these tasks to be performed via the GUI.

 ### Prerequisites
 The application can be run as a docker-compose environment, assuming you have [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed.

-Mac users may additionally need to install a newer version of bash, as well as GNU Core Utilities (coreutils), to run some maintenance scripts.
+While this makes the web application platform independent, the utility scripts for administrators (see Overview) are python wrappers or bash scripts that run on your host.
+Administrators using mac (at least for testing) may thus additionally need to install a newer version of bash, as well as GNU Core Utilities (coreutils).
 This can be done with Homebrew:
 ```
   $ brew install coreutils
   $ brew install bash